How much is..? What if..? Your Questions Answered

-Below we've compliled an extensive list of common questions and answers that we trust will be of help to you in deciding whether renting is the right choice for you.
+We've compiled an extensive but not exhaustive list of common questions and answers which you access via the link below.
+We trust it will be of help to you in deciding whether renting is the right choice for you.
 With a very few rare exceptions, it usually is.

-We see many differing situations and circumstances that can't all be covered on this website.
-Unlike some agents, we work hard with our Landlords to find the right fit of tenant and the right Landlord for you.
+Please bear in mind that we see many differing situations and circumstances that can't all be covered on this website.
+We can't guarantee to assist in every situation, but we promise that we will always work hard with our Landlords to find the right fit of Tenant and the right Landlord for you.
 So please don't think that we can't help if an answer isn't here.
-Granted, we can't guarantee to assist in every situation, but we'll always try our best to do so.
+If you need to know something more, just ask.

 Once you have identified a property you like, we ask you to complete an offer form which forms the basis of the terms of the tenancy contract and to pay the application fee.
 At this point, the application fees become non-refundable.
 All applications are strictly subject to contract.
 Reservation of a property is not a guarantee of acceptance.